 Management Fee: There is a mandatory fee; $2 per player.
 This fee helps defray cell/email/text service expenses; including printer paper and ink cartridges, Dawg Fight web site, and to supplement any of the three pots - team, net score, and skins.
 Also to help offset for any advertising expenses.
 It also funds the Closest to the Pin award and the Mulligan Drawing awards.

 Optional $5 Skin/Goodie Pot: A skin or a goodie is an award for exceptional play.
 A goodie is awarded if it is a lone goodie, or the highest ranked order goodie, for the respective hole.
 Each group reports each player's skin/goodie per hole.
 Once all goodies are recorded, goodies are ranked by order and rank order is compared for each of the 18 holes.
 The goodies rank is provided below in the Playing Rules.

 Optional $5 Net Score: There are two pots here.
 One is for the players who have points needed of 19 or less; the other involves those players with points needed greater than 20.
 Awards, based on total entries, are given to players with the best net score in each handicapped category.
 These pots are reserved for non +/- spread players.

 Closest to the Pin awards are done once a month at selected outings.
 These are two $15 awards provided at the two shortest Par threes.
-These are at no cost to the players; however the player must be in the Skin pot.
+These awards are at no cost to the players; however the player must be in the Skin pot.
 The other no cost to the player award is the Mulligan Drawing prize ($10) and done by a random drawing, when we have a minimum of 30 players.